-You'll need to install the Adafruit\Blinka library that provides the CircuitPython support in Python.
+You'll need to install the Adafruit_Blinka library that provides the CircuitPython support in Python.
 This may also require enabling SPI on your platform and verifying you are running Python 3.
 Since each platform is a little different, and Linux changes often, please visit the CircuitPython on Linux guide to get your computer ready ()!

-If you have already installed the kernel module, you will need to remove it by editing your /boot/config.txt file before proceeding.
+If you have already installed the kernel module, you will need to remove it by running the installer and choosing uninstall.